-You may not require students to purchase books you have written.
+You cannot require students to purchase books you have written.
 Required texts should be few in number and readily available online, in bookstores, and in libraries.
 You may link to external resources or upload files for students to read online.
-Remember, the Loft is NOT an academic institution, but a community arts organization.
+Remember, the Loft is NOT an academic institution but a community arts organization.
+Classes often do best when reading material is provided via excerpts, links, PDFs, or other readily available and accessible resources.
+Assigning multiple books, or text books, as in an academic setting, is generally not advised.